citp/privacy-policy-historical/f/fi/fil/filecad.com.md

 ### What Information Do We Collect?

 Active Collection: We collect information from you in various ways when you use the Service and Apps.
 For example, we collect information: (i) that you voluntarily provide to us (such as when you send us an email); and (ii) to which you provide us access.
 Such information may include personal information, such as your name, email address, date of birth, social network data and performance related data.
 When using our Apps we will collect information such as device type, operating system type and version.
 Personal and demographic information may also be collected if you provide such information in connection with posting data, providing access to your online groups and other activities in connection with the Service.
+Any data supplied by our payment gateways in order to process your order may also be stored for each registered user.
+These include address data, company name, your payment account email and your full name.

+We do not collect and store any information such as credit card details.

 Passive Collection: When you use the Service and our Apps, some information is also automatically collected, such as your Internet Protocol (IP) address, your operating system, the browser type, the address of a referring website, and your activity on the Service.
 We may also automatically collect certain logistical information in server logs, including information about how you use various features of the Service and information about the number, frequency and length of each session.